Egypt: Zig-zag politics and the scourge of paid-for journalism

 Paid journalism, as outlined in this report, has clearly changed form and shape with the changing times, but it remains a thorn in the side of the practice of ethical journalism.
 Large and small Egyptian media have taken some positive steps including organising in-house workshops and training on ethics and the publication of codes of conduct and dissemination of more stringent internal conflict of interest policies and regulations.
 A raucous national debate is taking place regarding media practice, and the media community is aware of how pivotal the moment is for the future of their industry and profession.

 In 2013, for example, the Egyptian Editors Association (EEA), a project bringing together editors across media platforms to discuss issues of professional concern, held a seminar on paid journalism that featured – for the first time – an honest and detailed dialogue about many of the forms of paid journalism outlined in this report.
 If anything, the gathering – well attended at the highest levels of editorial management – made clear that this was a subject worth returning to again and again.
-The association continues to attract media professionals concerned about negative trends like paid journalism, and seeking ways to address these kinds of issues in a comprehensive and effective manner.
+The association continues to attract media professionals concerned about negative trends like paid journalism and seeks ways to address these kinds of issues in a comprehensive and effective manner.

 The areas where efforts are being made by EEA and other entities and individuals include: